Tracking the potentially historic US winter storm in maps and charts

 By Matt Stiles, Curt Merrill, Sam Hart, Tal Yellin, Chris Dolce, CNN

-(CNN) — A major winter storm is starting to spread heavy snow and damaging ice across a large portion of the United States that will continue over the coming days.
+(CNN) — A major winter storm is spreading heavy snow and damaging ice across a large portion of the United States.

-The storm’s reach is expected to extend across hundreds of miles, bringing multiple weather hazards to different regions as it unfolds from Friday into early next week.
+The storm’s reach extends across hundreds of miles, bringing multiple weather hazards to different regions before it wraps up on Monday.

 CNN is tracking the storm’s potential impact — from bitter cold to heavy snow to freezing rain — in maps and charts that will update as the system unfolds.